Blog

 1. What happens if I ignore CRA tax debt notices?

 Failure to pay attention to CRA notices may attract interest, penalties, wage garnishment, frozen bank accounts, or asset seizures.
-The earlier you respond the better it is to avoid aggressive collection practices and to safeguard your income.
+The earlier you respond the better it is to avoid aggressive cra debt collection practices and to safeguard your income.

 2. Can the CRA garnish my wages without a court order?